artrayme/JMantic/README.md

 </settings>
 ```

-Where GitHub_username it is you username in GitHub.
+Where GitHub_username it is your username in GitHub.
 Password - your GitHub personal access token.
 To get such a token,
 you need to go to GitHub settings, then go to Developer settings, where in the Personal Access Token section click
 Generate new token.
 In the generation menu, you only need to select the read:packages checkbox.
 The generated token
 needs to be inserted into the password field in the above example.